citation-file-format/citation-file-format/index.md

   issue                       Integer                                                             The issue of a periodical in which a work appeared

-  issue&#x2011;date              String                                                              The publication date of the issue of a periodical in which a work appeared
+  issue-date                  String                                                              The publication date of the issue of a periodical in which a work appeared

-  issue&#x2011;title             String                                                              The name of the issue of a periodical in which the work appeared
+  issue-title                 String                                                              The name of the issue of a periodical in which the work appeared

   journal                     String                                                              The name of the journal/magazine/newspaper/periodical where the work was published